Search Knowledge Base by Keyword

 2. Visible – Whether the column is visible by default.
 Use column visibility to view the column on the report.

-3. Hyperlink – Display a hyperlink to the asset (Name, Lookup, Lookup Alias, Link and Linked Name fields only)
+3. Hyperlink – Display a hyperlink to the data record (Name, Lookup, Lookup Alias, Link, and Linked Name fields only)

-4. Custom Color Labels – Select custom label colors for each value (Checkbox, Select and Status fields with less than 20 values)
+4. Custom Label Colors – Select custom label colors for each value (Checkbox, Select, and Status fields with less than 20 values only)

 5. Top Level Filter – Display column as a top level filter (Lookup and Lookup Alias fields only)